mzurzolo/STBS/Python/Projects/project1/README.md

 ## Goal: First project setup, generate plot.

 In this example, I will be showing you how to take a data file in CSV format (comma-separated values) and generate a chart with it.
-I will present two ways to do it, using two different python packages.
+I will present one way to do it here, and a different way to do it in project2.

 ## Project Setup: